pages-themes/minimal/pages/guidelines/annotation.md

 ##### Protein, RNA, gene

-Protein ("macromolecule" glyph in SBGN PD specification, or "Generic Protein" in CellDesigner) should be annotated with UniProt ID and named acoording to HUGO Gene Nomenclature Committee (HGNC) names.
+Protein ("macromolecule" glyph in SBGN PD specification, or "generic protein" in CellDesigner) should be annotated with UniProt ID and named acoording to HUGO Gene Nomenclature Committee (HGNC) names.
 To add a UniProt ID to a protein in CellDesigner, select the MIRIAM tab in the bottom panel of CellDesigner > click "Add relation" > from the drop-down menu choose "bqmodel:isDescribedBy" in the Relation field > then from the drop-down manu choose "UniProt Knowledgebase" in the DataType field, and then add value in the ID field, for example "P23219" for MAPK3 (ERK1).

 With the use of the MINERVA automatic annotation functionality, mannually adding UniPort IDs can be skipped as soon HGNC offical names are used for naming proteins.
 The same rules can be applied for annotating genes and RNAs.